5 Simple Sense-Checks That Vastly Improve Your Business Valuation (According to Our Experts)

 A useful tip is to check for consistency between the forecast margins and historical margins—EBITDA margin, EBIT margin, and Net Income margin.
 By checking that the forecasts actually reasonably match up to what was achieved in the past, you can at least assure that your forecasts are structurally similar to the real-world conditions that the business currently faces.

-In the example below we can see a doubling of historical EBITDA margins from 2021’s 14% to 28% in 2025.
 There needs to be a really good reason for such a large increase in margins… and usually the reason isn’t quite good enough.

 2. Perpetual growth rate too high